home-assistant/home-assistant.io/source/_docs/automation/trigger.markdown

 ## Numeric state trigger

-Fires when the numeric value of an entity's state (or attribute's value if using the `attribute` property) **crosses** (and only when crossing) a given threshold.
+Fires when the numeric value of an entity's state (or attribute's value if using the `attribute` property, or the calculated value if using the `value_template` property) **crosses** (and only when crossing) a given threshold.
 On state change of a specified entity, attempts to parse the state as a number and fires if the value is changing from above to below or from below to above the given threshold.

 {% raw %}